Mine & Arao Wealth Creation & Management LLC. Raises Position in JPMorgan Chase & Co. (NYSE:JPM)

 The firm also recently disclosed a quarterly dividend, which will be paid on Monday, January 31st.
 Stockholders of record on Thursday, January 6th will be given a dividend of $1.00 per share.
 This represents a $4.00 dividend on an annualized basis and a dividend yield of 2.67%.
 The ex-dividend date of this dividend is Wednesday, January 5th.
 JPMorgan Chase & Co.’s payout ratio is 26.06%.

 Several research firms have recently issued reports on JPM.
-Jefferies Financial Group lifted their target price on shares of JPMorgan Chase & Co. from $177.00 to $198.00 and gave the company a “buy” rating in a report on Monday, October 11th.
+UBS Group lowered their target price on shares of JPMorgan Chase & Co. from $210.00 to $197.00 in a report on Tuesday.
+Credit Suisse Group set a $177.00 target price on shares of JPMorgan Chase & Co. in a report on Thursday, October 14th.
 Barclays set a $202.00 target price on shares of JPMorgan Chase & Co. in a report on Friday, January 14th.
-Keefe, Bruyette & Woods lowered their target price on shares of JPMorgan Chase & Co. from $166.00 to $157.00 and set a “market perform” rating for the company in a report on Monday.
-Wells Fargo & Company lowered shares of JPMorgan Chase & Co. from an “overweight” rating to an “equal weight” rating in a report on Friday, January 14th.
-Finally, Robert W. Baird reiterated a “hold” rating and set a $165.00 target price on shares of JPMorgan Chase & Co. in a report on Monday, December 6th.
-One investment analyst has rated the stock with a sell rating, eight have given a hold rating and eleven have given a buy rating to the stock.
-According to data from MarketBeat.com, JPMorgan Chase & Co. presently has a consensus rating of “Buy” and an average price target of $175.74.
+Piper Sandler lowered their target price on shares of JPMorgan Chase & Co. from $192.00 to $187.00 in a report on Tuesday.
+Finally, Jefferies Financial Group lifted their target price on shares of JPMorgan Chase & Co. from $177.00 to $198.00 and gave the company a “buy” rating in a report on Monday, October 11th.
+One research analyst has rated the stock with a sell rating, eight have given a hold rating and eleven have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus target price of $175.74.

 JPMorgan Chase & Co.
 Profile